enumerbs/Module21-Challenge-DeepLearning/README.md

 The 'AlphabetSoupCharity' Deep Learning model achieved approximately 73% accuracy, which was less than the target model performance of 75% accuracy.

+### Recommendation

+A different model could potentially solve this classification problem with a higher degree of accuracy.
+The individual optimisation techniques used in this study did not significantly improve the model's performance.
+A recommended next step would be to employ the 'Keras Tuner' optimisation framework to evaluate a broader range of numbers of neurons, layers, and choice of activation functions to define a better model for predictions from the 'Alphabet Soup' dataset.

 # References